Lavanya (film): Plot

 Two poor girls make their living by street dancing.
 Some heavenly maidens descend to Earth and want to have fun.
 They make one of the girls to get lost while bathing and turn the other girl into a handsome young man.
 Now the young man falls in love with a princess and they marry.
 A divine person presents the young man with a ring and says the ring will give whatever he wants but there is one condition.
 The young man should not consummate his marriage.
-So, the young man gets all he wants and strictly guards himself from making love to his wife.
+So, the young man gets all he wants and strictly guards himself from having sex with his wife.
 The wife does all sorts of things to seduce him.
-At last, one day he relents to her charms and makes love to her.
+At last, one day he relents to her charms and has sex with her.
 But, Lo and behold!
 He loses everything he had.
 How he fights back to get back all the things and also the lost girl, forms the rest of the story.